bcgov/cas-hackathon-reg/README.md

    1. Delete the newly pulled migrations
    2. Run `make makemigrations` to recreate them relative to your existing migrations (mainly to update dependencies, I think?)

+## Importing SWRS data from prod into your local DB

+1. Assuming the `oc` CLI is already installed, login to the Openshift cluster via the OC CLI tool ("Get Display Token" from Openshift web console)
+2. Ensure your Django ORM migrations are up to date!
+3. Within the `api/registration` directory, run `make copy_prod_db`.
+When the script starts running you'll be prompted in the Terminal for specifics regarding Openshift namespace (`09269b-prod`), which Patroni pod to use (choose a replica pod!), which database (`ciip`), and which schema (`swrs`).
+After this the pg_dump process will begin.
+If an error occurs during the process, ensure that the lock file is properly deleted from your chosen pod, otherwise nobody will be able to run the script on that pod.
+4. Once the prod data has been successfully copied to your local (in `api/registration/tmp`), run `python copy_csv_data_to_db.py -d <your local db name>`.
+5. If the data has been imported to your local DB successfully, you should have >8000 records in each of the `reg_organization` and `reg_facility` tables.

 #### Done once, don't need to do again

 - For initial setup, I ran `django-admin startproject registration` from within the /api directory.
 This auto-generated a subfolder called /registration (and a subfolder by the same name), and a default manage.py file.
 Note that here, `registration` is the name of the project, not the name of the app.
 In hindsight, something like `obps` would have been a better project name than `registration`...